 Due to the coronavirus some of our exhibition dates have had to be changed.
 We hope to update our exhibition programme soon.

-Coming to Hastings Contemporary later in 2020.
+Opening Friday 14 August.
+More details on opening hours and how to book will follow shortly.
 Victor Pasmore (born Chelsham, Surrey, 3 December 1908, died Gudja, Malta, 23 January 1998) was one of the greatest British artists of his generation.
 His pioneering development of abstract art is considered one of the most significant achievements in 20th century British art.

 Coming soon to Hastings Contemporary – date to be confirmed.
 For The Court of Redonda, UK painter and printmaker Stephen Chambers has conjured a cast of 101 imaginary courtiers, much like the court or ancestral portraits of the “great white male” that adorn the walls of Europe’s highest institutions.
 But this is not your typical court.